keepgo-studio/keepgo-studio/README.md

 I'm right now working as Front-end developer

-but has personal interest in Cloud, and mobile apps developing
+I love to make fun or useful tools or apps, check my repository 😉

-fill enjoy when my apps can give joy to people :)
+I fill enjoy when my apps can give joy to people :)

 ## Info

 - 🔭 I’m free right now

+  - Right now, I'm looking for a job

 - 🌱 I’m currently learning ...

-  -   React, Next js, Chart, Three js, State manager
+  -   React, Next js, Three js, State manager
 <!--
 **keepgo-studio/keepgo-studio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.